nuria-fl/radio-liberty-docs/stuff/chapter1.md

 ### Cutscene

 A man appears from the left side.
-He looks crazy.
+He is dressed in a lab coat and he looks crazy.

 **SURVIVOR:**
 "Oh… Hello"